We are looking for organisations who understood the benefits, and see the positive business results, of responding to the needs of their employees.

 Nominees for this category should be able to demonstrate the diversity of their recruitment policies and how they are striving to address issues that act as a barrier to the recruitment of working mums.
 Issues that will be considered include:

-Submissions should be backed up by supporting evidence, where possible, such as case studies, examples of job adverts and training around interviewing.
+Submissions should be backed up by supporting evidence, including case studies, examples of job adverts and training around interviewing.

 Employers should demonstrate specific policies targeting dads, such as inclusive parenting networks, publications and outreach targeted around dad’s rights, shared parenting initiatives, innovative policies on parental and paternity leave which go beyond what current legislation stipulates and activities which support all parents.